WING-NUS/SSID/When-Beginner-Read-Src.md

 # When a beginner read the source code of SSID

-This document marks the down the process a beginner read the source code of SSID and tries to resolve some issues (e.g. Issue [74](https://github.com/WING-NUS/SSID/issues/74)) in early 2021.
+This document marks down the process of a beginner read the source code of SSID and tries to resolve some issues (e.g. Issue [74](https://github.com/WING-NUS/SSID/issues/74)) in early 2021.

-We hope this document will help other beginners.

-From a high-level:
+- From a high level view:
   - [SSID/app](https://github.com/WING-NUS/SSID/tree/master/app) contains the ruby files for the web service.
-- [SSID/lib](https://github.com/WING-NUS/SSID/tree/master/lib) contains the java files that serves as the computation engine for plagrism detection.
+  - [SSID/lib](https://github.com/WING-NUS/SSID/tree/master/lib) contains the java files that serve as the computation engine for plagiarism detection.